Ann Cody: Career

 Cody started her Paralympic career representing the United States in wheelchair basketball at the 1984 Summer Paralympics.
 Cody competed in athletics in her second Paralympic Games and won four silver medals at the 1988 Summer Paralympics in Seoul, Korea.
 At her final Paralympic Games, Cody won a gold and a bronze at the 1992 Summer Paralympics in Barcelona, Spain while helping set a world record in the 4 × 100 m relay.
 In 2013, she ran for vice president of the International Paralympic Committee.
 While she was defeated by Andrew Parsons, Cody was elected to IPC's governing board that year for a third and final term.
 She was responsible for writing and securing passage of IPC's gender equity policy at the 2003 general assembly.
 As Chair of the IPC women in sport committee she developed an IPC report card on gender equity to reflect the rate of women in leadership positions across IPC, sports federations, and NPCs and set targets for increasing the number of women athletes competing in summer and winter Games.
 Women made up 40% of the athletes competing at the 2021 Tokyo Paralympic Games compared to just 25% in the 2000 Paralympics in Sydney, Australia.

 Outside of the Paralympics, Cody appeared at the 1988 Summer Olympics in wheelchair racing.
 She won the 1989 Chicago Marathon and 1990 Los Angeles Marathon in the women's wheelchair division.
 Cody also won the wheelchair division of the 1990 Chicago Marathon.
 Alternatively, Cody has held positions in the non-profit, business, and public sectors.
 She was a venue director for the 1996 Atlanta Paralympic Organizing Committee.
 Cody was vice president with Sagamore Associates now Faegre Drinker the government affairs consulting firm from 1999 to 2007.
 At BlazeSports America she designed and led a campaign to increase interscholastic sports offerings for students with disabilities.
 Currently, Cody works at the United States Department of State in the Bureau of Democracy, Human Rights, and Labor.

-Awards and honours
+Awards and honors

 Cody earned all-tournament honors from the National Wheelchair Basketball Association's women's division in 1985, 1986, 1987, 1989, 1990, and 1991.
 She was named athlete of the year by both USA Track & Field and Wheelchair Sports, USA in 1990.
 In 2004, Cody was inducted into the Adaptive Sports USA Hall of Fame.
+During 2007, she was named a Distinguished Alumni from the University of Illinois.
 In 2009, Cody was awarded the Amazing Leader award by the U.S. Paralympics.

 In 2012, she received the George M. Steinbrenner III Sport Leadership Award from the U.S. Olympic Foundation.
 In 2017, Cody was awarded the Paralympic Order.
 She received a Doctorate of Humane Letters from the State University of New York at Cortland in 2019.